 If you wish to comment on or complain about the service you have received your first point of contact may be one of our receptionists who are here to help you.

-She the matter not be resolved at reception, your complaint should be made in writing addressed to the Practice Manager
+If the matter can not be resolved at reception, your complaint should be made in writing addressed to the Complaints Manager - Catriona Uren

 When calling the surgery to arrange hospital transport please call between 1-4pm